Fostering a Positive School Climate and Culture

 The District prohibits discrimination in its policies, employment practices, programs, and activities based on race, color, creed, religion, age, gender (including pregnancy), disability, national origin or ancestry, military or veteran status, genetic information, or any other legally protected category.
 Acts of discrimination against any individual(s) are strictly prohibited on District property or during District-sponsored activities.

-Discrimination is defined as conduct including words, gestures, or other actions which disadvantages a person (or group) based upon the person’s or group’s protected status (example: age, religion, race, etc.).
+Discrimination is defined as conduct, including words, gestures, or other actions that disadvantages a person (or group) based upon the person’s or group’s protected status (for example, age, religion, race, etc.).

 Harassment is defined as a pattern of unwelcome conduct which is severe or pervasive enough to create a hostile working or learning environment